Feudal Graph Reinforcement Learning: Introduction

-To summarize, our main novel contributions are as follows. \begin{enumerate} \item We introduce the Feudal Graph Reinforcement Learning~(FGRL) paradigm, a new methodological deep learning framework for graph-based HRL. \item We showcase a proof-of-concept implementation of FGRL where we use CMA-ES to train GNN-based agents in benchmark continuous control environments.
-Results show competitive performance w.r.t.\ relevant baselines. \item We carry out preliminary experiments to address the transfer of the learned behaviors across different agents. \end{enumerate}
+To summarize, our main novel contributions are as follows. \begin{enumerate} \item We introduce the \gls{fgrl} paradigm, a new methodological deep learning framework for graph-based \gls{hrl} in composable environments~(\autoref{sec:method}). \item We evaluate a possible implementation of the proposed method on a graph clustering problem and on composable continuous control tasks from the MuJoCo locomotion benchmarks~\citep{todorov2012mujoco}, where the proposed approach obtains competitive performance w.r.t.\ relevant baselines for composable control~(\autoref{sec:clustering_res} and~\ref{sec:MuJoCo_res}). \item We provide empirical evidence that supports the adoption of hierarchical message-passing schemes and graph-based representations to implement hierarchical control policies~(\autoref{sec:clustering_res} and~\ref{sec:MuJoCo_res}). \end{enumerate} Our work paves the way for a novel take on hierarchical and graph-based reinforcement learning, marking a significant step toward designing deep \gls{rl} architectures incorporating biases aligned with the structure of \gls{hrl} agents.